thecatpower/VMCwithHCX-Tanzu/Lab-Guide_Day1/readme.md

 ![image](https://user-images.githubusercontent.com/12640326/150803416-7b6ea8ab-369e-4d05-8c11-fea2cdc2ae12.png)

-Finally, in the target SDDC, you will use a jump host VM called "grease-monkey" to achieve some exercises.
+You will use a jump host VM called "grease-monkey" to achieve some day2 exercises.
-- Jumphost VM name: grease-monkey
-- Login: grease-monkey
-- Password: VMware1!

 # Prerequisites: